 - Fresh sage sprigs for garnish

 - Brown the pork in batches and remove to a paper towel-lined plate as they brown.
 Continue browning until all the pork has been browned, adding additional oil a tablespoon at a time as needed.
 This will take about 20-25 minutes.

-- Stir in the pepper flakes, cumin, cinnamon and sage leaves.
+- Stir in the pepper flakes, cumin, cinnamon, and sage leaves.
 Add the bay leaf and the thin slices of lemon.
 Place the lid on the pot and transfer to the oven.
-Cook for 2 1/2, tilt the lid slightly, allowing the liquid to thicken slightly and continue cooking for another 30 minutes.
+Cook for 2 1/2 hours, tilt the lid slightly, allowing the liquid to thicken a bit and continue cooking for another 30 minutes.

 - Transfer the pot from the oven, remove and discard the lemon slices and the bay leaf.
 Ladle the stew into shallow bowls and serve with crusty bread.

 - To ease in cutting that tough pumpkin or squash skin, par-bake it whole at 400°F — just long enough to soften it up a little.
 Or, stab the skin in several places with a fork and microwave it for 3 minutes to soften up.